 Our golden Shakyamuni Buddha statue is a depiction of the original Buddha.
 The most prominent feature of the statue is the classic Bhumisparsha mudra.
 This depiction is displayed with the Buddha seated in full lotus pose and the right hand gently draped over his right knee.
 Additionally, the palm is flat and facing inwards and the fingers are lightly touching the ground.

-Other traditional elements of this antique golden Shakyamuni Buddha statue include the Ushnisha topknot, the elongated ears, third eye of wisdom and right turning hair coils.
+Other traditional elements of this golden Shakyamuni Buddha statue include the ushnisha topknot, the elongated ears, third eye of wisdom and right turning hair coils.
 The statue also features elaborate face painting and intricate carvings on his robe.
 Click here to learn more about the original Buddha of our time.